 Which product is easier to use?

-Well, to be perfectly honest?
-It is the bottle.
-Provided you understand the art of not immediately letting all the liquid soap slip through your fingers.
-It is easier to let a soap fall out of your hands, which means you have to bend down more.
-One point for the body wash!
+Well, to be honest?
+That's the bottle.
+Provided you have the skill not to let all the liquid soap slip through your fingers immediately.
+You can more easily let a soap slip out of your Hands, causing you to bend over more.
+A point for the body wash!

 Current score = 5 – 2 for soap

-You can make it as expensive as you want but we can generally say that a soap is comparatively much cheaper than the vials of shower gel.
-This is because you need much less of a bar of soap than of shower gel.
+You can make it as expensive as you want, but we can generally say that a soap is much cheaper compared to the bottles with Shower Gel.
+This is because you need much less from a soap bar than from Shower Gel.

-You use (waste...) as a rule, unfortunately, much more body wash so the bottle is empty faster.
-A block soap lasts up to 2x longer.
-And that's considerably cheaper.
+You use (waste...) unfortunately much more body wash, causing the bottle to empty faster.
+A soap bar lasts up to 2x longer.
+And that’s significantly more economical.

 Current score = 6 – 2 for soap